 Due to blackheads being non-inflammatory they will not be painful and uncomfortable like acne and are generally flatter.
 Many however confuse sebaceous filaments for blackheads as they look similar but these are not a form of acne and act to channel the flow of sebum through the pores.

 There are many ways that people have decided are the best to treat blackheads however sometimes they will make them worse and not better.
+Luckily Neutriherbs have designed a specific formula to help your skin.

 - Cleansing - It is very important to cleanse the skin and gently exfoliate.
 However anything too harsh will have the opposite effect and dry out your skin too much.
 This will therefore send the sebum production into overdrive and could make the problem worse than it was before.
 You should look for products that are fragrance free and made for sensitive skin.